 Every year, Lynn Valley PAC bestows a $250 scholarship on a student who attended Lynn Valley Elementary and then went on to graduate from Argyle Secondary School.

-This year, our recipient was Nicole Chant.
+In 2016, our recipient was Nicole Chant.
 Nicole has an outstanding academic record – as of term 2 her grade 12 average is 92%.
 She is heavily engaged in the school community, particularly in the music department when she participates in both band and choir.
 She leads a balanced life participating in girls Rugby, has been a Brownie leader after participating in Girl Guides for 11 years, and playing with the Lions Gate Symphony.
 After graduation, Nicole is participating in Latitude Global Volunteering in Fiji during a gap year.
 Afterwards, she plans on pursuing a Bachelor of Music degree at UVic, and eventually becoming a high school music teacher.

 [a note from Nicole…]

 Thank you for choosing me as your scholarship recipient this year.
 Your donation is much appreciated.

 I am a 2011 graduate from Lynn Valley Elementary, and a 2016 graduate from Argyle Secondary.
 I enjoy a wide variety of hobbies, including sports, gardening, reading, crafts, traveling, and music.
 Next year, I will be doing a 6-month volunteer placement in Fiji, starting in February of 2017; upon my return, I plan to move to Vancouver Island to attend the University of Victoria for music.